Digitalized-Energy-Systems/opfgym/README.md

 Currently, three OPF environments are available:

 #### Simple OPF (SimpleOpfEnv)
-Use `from mlopf.envs.thesis_envs import SimpleOpfEnv` to import this env.
+Use `from mlopf.envs import SimpleOpfEnv` to import this env.
+The observation space has 253 dimensions and the action space 34 dimensions.
 This env is the simplest one to learn.
 The objective is to maximize renewable generation subject to constraints.

-#### Woltage control (QMarketEnv)
+#### Woltage control (VoltageControlEnv)
-Use `from mlopf.envs.thesis_envs import VoltageControlEnv` to import this env.
+Use `from mlopf.envs import VoltageControlEnv` to import this env.
+The observation space has 315 dimensions and the action space 43 dimensions.
 The goal is to find optimal reactive power setpoints to minimize losses in the system subject to constraints (mainly voltage level).
 This env has intermediate difficulty and focuses on constraint satisfaction.

 #### Reactive power market (QMarketEnv)
-Use `from mlopf.envs.thesis_envs import QMarketEnv` to import this env.
+Use `from mlopf.envs import QMarketEnv` to import this env.
+The observation space has 233 dimensions and the action space 5 dimensions.
 The reactive power market is an extension of the voltage control problem.
 The objective is the minimize losses and reactive power costs in a local reactive power market subject to constraints.